The influence of viscous dissipations on the nonlinear acoustic wave equation with second sound: Global (in time) solutions to the nonlinear viscous Cattaneo-type model

-where $s>n/2-1$ for $n\geqslant 3$.
-Then, with the help of some fractional tools in the harmonic analysis (see three lemmas in Appendix \ref{Appendix}), similarly to the part \emph{Estimates of nonlinearities} in the last subsection, we may deduce estimates for the nonlinear terms
+Then, with the help of some fractional tools from the harmonic analysis (see the lemmas in Appendix \ref{Appendix}), similarly as in Section \ref{Subsection: preliminary and apriori est }, we may deduce the following estimates for the nonlinear terms: